ljmartin/mmpbsa_from_openmm/README.md

 here, or increase the time between samples (i.e. the DCD stride), since 20ps between samples doesn't sound like enough to decorrelate.
-Ultimately, though, MMPBSA is an approximate method so we don't expect to be super close to the absolute values, but is still useful for relative affinity calculations (not shown here).
+Ultimately, though, MMPBSA is an approximate method so we don't expect to be super close to the absolute values.
+Instead, it is more applicable to relative affinity calculations (not shown here).

 Assuming a true 1uM binding affinity, current estimate is about 1.8kcal/mol too high.